tlewowski/zurvan/README.md

 3. Otherwise a single nearest timer is expired, and the 1. is applied again, with smaller reqested advance time

 `zurvan.blockSystem` is an exception, described below.
+If critical requirements are not met, `zurvan` will throw during first evaluation (at the point of `require`).

 #### `zurvan.interceptTimers([config])`